nathanwooten/autoloader/README.md

 # The profordable.com Autoloader

-Launched a slightly modified interface on Valentines Day 2021.
-After Valentines Day 2021 no more updates will be made to the interface that conflict with the Valentines Day v2.1.0 version.
-Profordable.com recommends using the setters and getters directly as a general rule, at least until updates end at midnight.

 A very simple PSR-4 autoloader.
-Loads any PSR-4 compliant package ( recursive ) with just a vendor name and directory.
+Loads any PSR-4 compliant package ( recursive ) with just a vendor-name ( basespace ) and directory.

 ---
 With this package you can autoload and require-manually ( optional ) the files of other packages, quickly and easily.